deepmodeling/deepmd-kit/doc/train/finetuning.md

 according to the training dataset in input.json.

 :::{warning}
-Note that the elements in the training dataset must be contained in the pretrained dataset.
+Note that the elements in the training dataset must be contained in the pre-trained dataset.
 :::

 The finetune procedure will inherit the model structures in `pretrained.pb`,